zachpetch/learning-platform/README.md

 The `completed_at` field is meant to be null if the payment has not gone through, and to contain a DateTime value when it's successfully completed.
-Similarly, the `refunded_at` field is meant to be null unless the payment was later refuneded, at which point the `refunded_at` field would contain the DateTime that the refund was completed.
+Similarly, the `refunded_at` field is meant to be null unless the payment was later refunded, at which point the `refunded_at` field would contain the DateTime that the refund was completed.

 I've intentionally ignored the possibility for partial refunds, which may require a separate refunds model/table.
 It felt like unnecessary complexity for the purposes of this assignment.